pupilfirst/wd301-scripts/react-app-state/changing-context/README.md

 - So are you getting the point?
 The code we've written in our `src/index.tsx` file, means where we've wrapped our App component with `<ThemeContext.Provider>`, we've now moved that piece of code here.
 - And finally we are exporting both `ThemeContext` and `ThemeProvider` from this file.

-Now as we are writing JSX code here, so we've to update the filename as well.
+Now, as we are writing JSX code here, we've to update the filename accordingly.
 We've to rename it as `theme.tsx`, instead of `theme.ts`.
+This is important, as it enables TypeScript to validate the correctness of JSX syntax and provide improved type checking and autocompletion support within our React component.
+Therefore, it is always recommended to use the `.tsx` extension for React component files when working with TypeScript.

 Then, we've to fix the default value in the `createContext()`.
 We've to change it from a simple string to an object.
 ```tsx